-I now go to Nepal twice a year- in the spring & autumn.
-I am based in Kathmandu and also stay with Shital’s family in the village in Dhading, sometimes teaching in the primary school.
+I now visit Nepal every year.
+I am based in Kathmandu and also stay with Shital’s family in the village in Dhading.

 I can see that funds raised by HRN are being spent directly on the projects and keep in touch with everyone involved.